OVERVIEW

 The Administration will work diligently to mitigate any cost increases related to this project, wherever and whenever feasible.

-A: The Maryland Cannabis Administration will maintain a dedicated webpage on the agency’s website that details progress of the new search, information about the intended use of the facility, potential locations being contemplated, and updates for community engagement, working closely with elected officials to host information sessions with community stakeholders and members of the public.
+website that details progress of the new search, information about the intended use of the facility, potential locations being contemplated, and updates for community engagement, working closely with elected officials to host information sessions with community stakeholders and members of the public.

 Creation of this facility is required by the law as enacted by the General Assembly.
 The Moore-Miller Administration is committed to fulfilling its statutory obligation while ensuring community input and feedback are factored into final selection of the new project site.